-Fig. 8 shows how a connection constraint controls the geometry of part of the dissection.
-Here, a single set of edge vectors parameterizes the geometry of four different boundary intervals.
+parameterizes the geometry of four different boundary intervals.
 Fig. 8(b) shows how this parameterization propagates edits to the dissection.

-We can form a partition of the boundary intervals by grouping them according to which connection constraint controls them.
+We can form a partition of the boundary intervals by grouping them according to which matching constraint controls them.
 Fig. 5 visualizes this property.
-Boundary intervals of the same color belong to the same connection constraint.
+Boundary intervals of the same color belong to the same matching constraint.

 Reconstruction Mapping.
 The reconstruction mapping (Fig. 9) describes which regions of the input shapes are reconstructed by which regions of the dissection pieces.
-The mapping consists of two bijections $\Gamma_1(I)$ and $\Gamma_2(I)$ , where $\Gamma\alpha(I)$ is a bijection which maps a boundary interval I on input shape $\alpha$ to an external boundary interval $\beta$ on the dissection pieces in arrangement $\alpha$ .
+The mapping consists of two bijections $\Gamma_1(I)$ and $\Gamma_2(I)$, where $\Gamma{\alpha}(I)$ is a bijection which maps a boundary interval I on input shape α to an external boundary interval β on the dissection pieces in arrangement α .